-Soy milk vs regular milk and skim milk.
-Which is the best choice?
+Soy milk vs. regular milk and skim milk, which milk is the better choice?

-How many of us grew up having a big glass of milk for breakfast.
-I could be showing my age but for me, it was whole milk with Weetabix.
-There weren’t too many other options at the time.
-However, we now have a wide range of alternatives such as goat milk, skim milk.
-However, there are plant-based milks which offers a great alternative to regular milk.
-One of the most popular alternative is soy milk.
-So which milk is the better choice?
-In this article we compare soy milk vs milk and skim milk.
+How many of us grew up having a big glass of milk for breakfast But now we have a wide range of alternatives such as goat’s milk and skim milk.
+Today there is also plant-based milk which offers a great alternative to animal milk, and one of the most popular is soy milk.
+But, which milk is the better choice?
+I will compare soy milk vs. milk and skim milk.

 Each kind of milk contains different nutrients and benefits.
 Of course, regular dairy milk is produced differently from plant-based milk.
 Soy milk, for example, is made by soaking dried soybeans in water before boiling.
-Next the beans are ground down and the fibrous material removed.
-The milk is a stable emulsion of protein, water, and oil.
+The beans are then ground down, and the fibrous material is removed.
+Soy milk is a stable emulsion of protein, water, and oil.

-If cows are not treated with antibiotics, then the farmer may be certified as organic.
-However there are very strict requirements before the farmer can be certified.
-I believe the requirements also extends to the food cows eat.
-However most farms and therefore milk is not registered as organic.
-However this can lead to another debate are organic farms as hygienically clean as non-organic farms.
-Or are the cows healthier on non-organic farms.
-Are you concerned with antibiotics in your milk?
-Well there are very strict regulations to prevent traces of antibiotics found milk used for human consumption.
+If cows are not treated with antibiotics, the farmer may be certified organic.
+But there are strict requirements before the farm is certified organic.
+I believe the requirements also extend to the food cows eat.
+Therefore, most farms and milk are not registered as organic.
+And this can lead to another debate.
+Are organic farms as hygienic and clean as non-organic farms?
+Or are the cows healthier on non-organic farms?
+But, there are strict regulations to prevent traces of antibiotics in milk used for human consumption.

 I’d say most people are not too concerned with the health benefits of each milk.
-Many people would chose taste over the nutritional benefits.
-If you are vegetarian or need to which milk to chose then this article is right for you.
+Many people would choose taste over the nutritional benefits.
+If you are vegetarian or need to decide which milk to use.

 - soy milk